 Refer telephone calls or other requests for customer information to the Program Coordinator or appropriate manager when such requests are not received within the ordinary course of the Company’s business or are for information that the employee is not authorized to provide.

-Disclose to service providers, marketers or any other parties only that customer information which is necessary to complete a transaction initiated by the customer and/or as permitted by law.
+Disclose to service providers, marketers, or any other parties only that customer information which is necessary to complete a transaction initiated by the customer and/or as permitted by law.
 If an employee is unsure as to whether a specific disclosure is permitted, he or she will be instructed to check with the Program Coordinator or appropriate manager to verify that it is acceptable to release the information before doing so.

 Be required to notify the Program Coordinator or appropriate manager immediately of any attempts by unauthorized persons to obtain access to customer information and/or if any password or customer information is subject to unauthorized access.

-The Program Coordinator should ensure that all employees receiv training regarding the foregoing when they begin employment and thereafter as needed.
+The Program Coordinator should implement policies and procedures designed to ensure that all employees personnel are able to enact your information security program by receiving training regarding the foregoing when they begin employment and thereafter as needed.
+This includes security awareness training updated to reflect risks identified by Company’s risk assessments.

+Qualified information security personnel, employed by Company, affiliates, or service providers, should be retained by Company for the purposes of managing security risks and performing Company’s Information Security Program.
+Such personnel should receive security updates and training sufficient to address the relevant security risks and to perform or oversee the Information Security Program.
+The Program Coordinator is responsible for verifying that key information security personnel take the steps necessary to maintain current knowledge of changing threats and countermeasures.

 All new employees should sign the Employee Agreement to Comply with Information Security Standards set forth in Exhibit [X] and receive the Statement of Information Security Standards set forth in Exhibit [Y].
 Any employee who fails to abide by the Company’s Statement of Information Security Standards, whether such failure is intentional or unintentional, should be subject to appropriate disciplinary action, which may include termination of employment.